tildeman/GDBrowserWithTypes/README.md

-hi, this is colon from the future.

-what the FUCK was wrong with me back then???? seriously this is some of the worst code i've ever seen

-welp, here's the readme. but you've been warned,,,

-# GDBrowser
+# GDBrowser with types

-Uh... so I've never actually used GitHub before this.
-But I'll try to explain everything going on here.

-Sorry for my messy code.
-It's why I was skeptical about making this open source, but you know what, the code runs fine in the end.
+Originally intended as a small side project while working on [binalyi](https://github.com/tildeman/binalyi), it quickly became an attempt of me tidying up code.
+While the end result is far from perfect (god, those templates are awful), they are much better categorized.

 ## How do I run this?
-If you're just here to use GDBrowser locally because the site is down or blocked or restricted or god knows what, this is the only part you really need to read
+If you're just here to use GDBrowser locally because the site is down or outdated or blocked or restricted or god knows what, this is the only part you really need to read

 To run GDBrowser locally:
 1) Install [node.js](https://nodejs.org/en/download/) if you don't already have it
 2) Clone/download this repository
 3) Open cmd/powershell/terminal in the main folder (with index.js)
 4) Type `npm i` to flood your hard drive with code that's 99% useless
+5) Type `npm run build` to transpile all the code into something node.js can actually understand.
-5) Type `node index` to run the web server
+6) Type `cd out && node index` to run the web server
-6) GDBrowser is now running locally at http://localhost:2000
+7) GDBrowser is now running locally at http://localhost:2000

 If you want to disable rate limits, ip forwarding, etc you can do so by modifying `settings.js`.
 Doing this is probably a good idea if you feel like obliterating Rob's servers for some reason. (please don't)

 ## Using this for a GDPS?

-~~I mean, sure.
-Why not.~~
+I mean, sure.
+Why not.
-Hold up, wait a minute... private servers are an official feature now!

-If you would like to add your GDPS to GDBrowser, [fill out this quick form](https://forms.gle/kncuRqyKykQX42QD7) and I'll be happy to add it (provided the server is relatively large and active)

-If you 100% insist on adding a private server to your own magical little fork, you can do so by adding it to **servers.json**.
+As this is nothing more than a side project.
+Yes, you can add your own server into your own magical little fork by adding it to **servers.json**.
 Simply add a new object to the array with the following information:

 | identifier       | description                  |
 |:----------------:|:-----------------------------:|